Skip to content

 Key takeaways

-• Pairs with warm white and black for farm composition
+• Pair with warm white and black for a classic farm composition where the neutral leads

 FAQ